 Not interested in watching?
 Join a class!
 There are several glass making classes and workshops offered throughout the year.
 Check out the latest on the The Perry Glass Studio website.

-Do NOT break anything (except Legos) at the Chrysler Museum of Art
+Explore the Chrysler Museum of Art

 Just across the street from The Glass Studio, you can pop into the halls of the Chrysler Museum of Art to discover one of the largest glass art collections in the world.
 Just remember, hands in your pockets kids.
 These pieces are priceless.

 Almost 100 galleries with more than 30,000 works of art could take all day to peruse if you like to linger, or you can find your favorites and just sit for a spell.

 You always see Tiffany glass lamp shades, but Tiffany Studios did so much more than just light up rooms in the early 1900s (and still today for that matter).
 The depth of color and light that could be captured in just a single sheet of glass is magnificent, telling stories in one or more panels at a time.

 The figure is dressed in a modest early 1900s dressed, but in a pose you would often see in a Roman-style marble sculpture of a woman with just a drape of fabric to cover her more “intimate” bits.
 It’s scandalous in its own way for the time it is supposed to be set… and made entirely out of glass.

 Just northwest of the Chrysler Museum, you will find a shoppers haven in the Ghent neighborhood.
 This cute, historic area is bursting with little shops that are packed with great finds from makers across Virginia and beyond.

 It being the holidays and all, we were extra overwhelmed by seasonal goodies we just had to have in our homes.
 I scored a killer moto jacket, while my friend loaded up on Christmas décor for her new house.

 I laughed out load when I saw a series of clothespins that had been painted like characters from books and popular films.
 Naturally, I had to grab a set of Harry, Hermione and Ron character clothespins from the Harry Potter books.

 More Ghent shops not to miss

-Grab all things French inspired at La Marche, more jewelry, gifts and clothing at Texture, and some coffee to keep you going at Town Center Cold Press Coffee.
+Grab all things French inspired at La Marche, more jewelry, gifts and clothing at Texture of Ghent, and some coffee to keep you going at Town Center Cold Press Coffee.

 Now that you have shopped, you really can’t have a weekend away in a new town without sampling some of the local nibbles.
 And no one eats her way through a town quite like me.

 One thing you do have to remember is that I usually have at least one person eating with me.
 We order a lot and share.
 I also don’t always finish my meal.
 Leftovers are always welcome in my hotel room.